Patreon proactively reviews breaches across the web to protect creators and patrons that might be at-risk due to using shared or insecure passwords.

 Patreon does not store passwords, it stores the "BCyrpt hash" of the password and we then check that the password you're logging in with matches it.
 The most common way that your password might have been exposed online is through one of three methods:

-Phishing - A phishing attack happens when someone tries to trick you into sharing personal information online.
-Phishing is typically done through email, ads, or by sites that look similar to sites you already use.
-For example, you might get an email that looks like it’s from your bank asking you to confirm your bank account number.
+- Phishing – A phishing attack happens when someone tries to trick you into sharing personal information online.
+Phishing is typically done through email, ads, or on sites that seem similar to sites you already use.
+For example, you might get an email that seems like it’s from your bank asking you to confirm your bank account number.

 How can I protect myself in the future?

 - Never give your password out to someone you don’t know or publish it in an email.

 - Set a secure password, using a passphrase or service like 1Password